Frequently Asked Questions.

 Yes!
-Many participants enjoy additional excursion after the Programme.
+Many participants enjoy additional excursions after the Programme.
 Please ensure you are clear on programme dates and when you are able to leave before you book your travel.

 What kind of visa will I need?

-We will advise you of the visa that you need to gain for entry into the country.
+We’ll advise you of the visa that you need to obtain for entry into the country.
 This process can take up to 2-4 working weeks where you may need to send your passport with documentation to the consulate.
 We can support you in this process or your travel agent will also be able to direct you.

 My passport expires soon could that be a problem?

-You will need at least 6 months left on your passport from the date you depart New Zealand until the date you return to New Zealand.
+You will need at least six months left on your passport from the date you depart New Zealand until the date you return to New Zealand.